guamboy/Qantas-Group-Accommodation-Code-Test/README.md

 yarn dev

-# Build and run locally
+## Build and run locally

 yarn global add serve

 yarn build

 serve dist

-## Assumptions made in development
+# Assumptions made in development

-# Several assumptions were made.
+Several assumptions were made.

 JSON Payload Types

 Preliminary types were assigned to the JSON payload.
 Ordinarily, the payload would be obtained through API requests (e.g., fetch, axios), but for demonstration purposes, it was directly loaded from a file.

 Visual Styling

 Colours, fonts, and sizing were aligned to the desired design by eyeballing.
 They are not pixel-perfect.

 Folder Structure

 In this implementation, all components are organized within the "components" folder.
 In a more complex project, components would likely be categorized based on their functionality, possibly following a page-based structure.

 Star Rating

 For simplicity, CSS was used to create the star rating.
 Alternatively, SVGs could be employed for more complex and customizable rendering.

-Layout
-The layout and styling have been developed only for desktop and aren’t optimised for mobile viewing.
+Layout: The layout and styling have been developed only for desktop and aren’t optimised for mobile viewing.

 ## No commit history